- History of the Cuckoo Clock

 Where Do Cuckoo Clocks Come From?

-The cultural icon was developed and refined by wood-carvers and clock makers from the Black Forest, a 100-mile stretch of pine trees so dense the sun struggles to reach the forest floor.
+The cultural icon was developed and refined by wood-carvers and German cuckoo clock manufacturers from the Black Forest, a 100-mile stretch of pine trees so dense the sun struggles to reach the forest floor.
 In the late 17th century, many farmers used logs from the forest to build cuckoo clocks to supplement their income during the winter months.
 To this day, Black Forest cuckoo clock makers preserve the rich history of the region, using the same means as their forbearers to hand carve cuckoo clocks known for their quality and craftsmanship.

 How Are Cuckoo Clocks Made?

+The history of cuckoo clocks dates back centuries.
 Cuckoo clock makers have been constructing clocks using the same time-tested mechanics and components of Black Forest cuckoo clocks from the 1700s.

 The intricate carvings that decorate many cuckoo clocks start out as a block of wood.
 A clockmaker outlines the basic shape of the clock using a stencil and paint, then cuts it out with a jigsaw.
 Using up to 50 different knives, the artisan will begin carving the wood.
 Sometimes a case has no carving at all; instead, an artist paints an elaborate design.
 Other cuckoo clock cases have a combination of painting and carvings.